TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookexecution.md

 Specific problems and their solutions are listed below, but we highly recommend you try these two troubleshooting steps first:

 * Try running the runbook locally before running it in Azure Automation.
-This can clarify if the issue is a bug in the runbook versus an issue with Azure Automation
+This can clarify if the issue is a bug in the runbook versus an issue with Azure Automation.
 * [Update the Azure PowerShell](https://docs.microsoft.com/azure/automation/automation-update-azure-modules) modules in your Automation Account to the latest version

 **Runbook fails with "The subscription cannot be found"**

 This issue can occur when the runbook isn't using a RunAs account to access Azure resources.
-To resolve, follow the steps in [Scenario: Unable to find the Azure subscription](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#unable-to-find-subscription)
+To resolve, follow the steps in [Scenario: Unable to find the Azure subscription](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#unable-to-find-subscription).

 **Runbook is suspended or unexpectedly failed**